 CR will keep you looking more youthful.
 In fact, any healthy diet and good sun protection will do this.
-However, CR has that extra benefit because it fundamentally alters the rate of intrinsic ageing.
+However, CR has that extra benefit because it fundamentally alters the rate of intrinsic aging.

 Animals put on calorie restriction show less greying of their fur and also less wrinkling of their skin.
-Most skin ageing is caused by the sun, but other changes take place inside and outside of cells that cause someone to look older.
+Most skin aging is caused by the sun, but other changes take place inside and outside of cells that cause someone to look older.
 Changes in bone structure, dental health, hair and fat loss also are reasons for why a person ages.

 The good news!
 All of these signs are slowed down by calorie restriction